george-chou/CRROG/README.md

 ### 2 Significances

-Customised Real-time Resume Online Generator, as its name implies, is essential in its ability to be customised, real-time, automatically generated online, and user wide.
-In real life, the importance of personal resume is unquestionable.
-It says that personal resumes are used by people almost everywhere, so it is a humanised operation for users to modify their resumes in real-time and flexible.
+Customized Real-time Resume Online Generator, as its name implies, is essential in its ability to be customized, real-time, automatically generated online, and user wide.
+In real life, the importance of a personal resume is unquestionable.
+It says that own resumes are used by people almost everywhere, so it is a humanized operation for users to modify their resumes in real-time and flexible.

-Besides, for users who don’t know how to make a well-written resume, they can automatically generate a resume in our system by selecting a satisfactory template, which also helps them.
+Besides, users who don’t know how to make a well-written resume can automatically generate a resume in our system by selecting a satisfactory template, which also helps them.

 The above two aspects are the significant advantages of our product in terms of traditional products that require users to perform the deletion, typesetting, concerning each modification manually.
 Moreover, enterprise as another user who can register an account enjoys a regular and convenient operation when browsing resumes.